Chart Color Schemes

 Manjimup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Manjimup's population is estimated at around 4,427 as of Nov 2025.
-This reflects an increase of 148 people (3.5%) since the 2021 Census, which reported a population of 4,279 people.
-The change is inferred from the resident population of 4,412, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 197 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Manjimup's population is estimated at around 4,431 as of November 2025.
+This reflects an increase of 152 people (3.6%) since the 2021 Census, which reported a population of 4,279 people.
+The change is inferred from the resident population of 4,425 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 197 persons per square kilometer.
+Population growth for the Manjimup statistical area (Lv2) was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Moving forward with demographic trends, an above median population growth of Australia's regional areas is projected, with the suburb expected to expand by 621 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.8% in total over the 17 years.
+For areas not covered by this data, and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of Australia's regional areas is projected for the Manjimup (SA2), expected to expand by 619 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.7% in total over the 17 years.

 Frequently Asked Questions - Population